Eligibility for Chronic Fatigue Syndrome and VA Disability Rating

 Excluding Other Conditions

 It is important to exclude other conditions before Chronic Fatigue Syndrome is diagnosed.
 Common conditions like obstructive sleep apnea, thyroid disorders, or cancer can cause fatigue.
-If fatigue is a symptom of another condition, it may not meet the criteria for chronic fatigue syndrome.
+If fatigue is a symptom of another condition, it may not meet the VA criteria for chronic fatigue diagnosis.
 Veterans are encouraged to follow up with their private treating doctors for comprehensive evaluations.

 Geographical Areas Included